liborty/TokenCrypt/README.md

 ## Background Scripts and Programs (not needed by the user)

 `hexcheck` (C executable) is invoked by `ncrpt`.
 It recognises hexadecimal (token) files and packs them to binary, which halves them in size.
+Hexadecimal files should only contain (0-9,A-F) ascii characters.
+There are some exceptions: lower case a-f are accepted but converted to A-F. Spaces and newlines just get deleted.
+This tolerant policy may result in some differences between the original and the reconstructed files.
+Then it is best to replace the original file with the cleaned up reconstructed one.

 `hexify` is invoked by `dcrpt` to unpack the binary files back to their original hexadecimal form.